-Josh Azouz was born in 1985 and is a London-based Jewish writer and director for theatre, film and TV.
-He has been invited onto writers groups at the Royal Court and the Bush Theatre, and is an associate artist for The Yard and MUJU (Muslim-Jewish Theatre Company).
+Josh Azouz was born in 1985 and is a London-based Jewish writer and director for theatre, film, and television.
+He has been invited onto writers groups at the Royal Court and the Bush Theatre and is an associate artist for The Yard and MUJU (Muslim-Jewish Theatre Company).
 For MUJU, he devised and directed the comedy sketch show Come In.
 Sit Down!
 (Tricycle Theatre, co-directed with Muslim Salman Siddiqui) in 2015.
 On this project, he has said: “I’m in my 20s, I live in London, and I don’t have a Muslim friend.
 The problem is that if you don’t know people from other communities, you make assumptions.”
 (Jewish News).

 His horror comedy Buggy Baby premiered in 2018, directed by Ned Bennett.
 It tells the surrealist story of a refugee family under pressure and drugs: Nur, Jaden, and Nur’s baby, Aya (played in a virtuoso performance by adult Jasmine Jones).